alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Remove producer action, deactivates a producer by name, if not found asserts.
+Remove producer is an action that deactivates a producer by name if not found asserts.

 Parameter Name | Description
 --- | ---